 ‘Assembly’, Grouch 4 (March 2015).

 ‘Return’, Grouch 3 (December, 2014).

-‘Called, Sent, Empowered: A Theology of Mission’, in PCANZ Global Mission – Why, Where, and How (Wellington: Presbyterian Church of Aotearoa New Zealand, 2014).
+‘Called, Sent, Empowered: A Theology of Mission’.
+In PCANZ Global Mission – Why, Where, and How, np.
+Wellington: Presbyterian Church of Aotearoa New Zealand, 2014.

-Contributor to Christian Perspectives on Marriage: A Discussion Document, ed.
-Bruce Hamill, et al. (Wellington: Presbyterian Church of Aotearoa New Zealand, 2014).
+Contributor to Christian Perspectives on Marriage: A Discussion Document, edited by Bruce Hamill, et al. Wellington: Presbyterian Church of Aotearoa New Zealand, 2014.

-‘John Calvin: Servant of the Word’, Pages 13–40 in Calvin: The Man and the Legacy.
-Edited by Murray Rae, Peter Matheson and Brett Knowles.
+‘John Calvin: Servant of the Word’.
+In Calvin: The Man and the Legacy, edited by Murray Rae, Peter Matheson and Brett Knowles, 13–40.
 Hindmarsh: ATF Press, 2014. [pdf]

-‘Introduction’, Pages 1–20 in Tikkun Olam – To Mend the World: a confluence of theology and the arts.
-Edited by Jason A. Goroncy.
-Eugene, OR: Pickwick Publications, 2014.
+‘Introduction’.
+In Tikkun Olam – To Mend the World: A Confluence of Theology and the Arts, edited by Jason A. Goroncy, 1–20.
+Eugene: Pickwick Publications, 2014.

-‘Foreword’, in Art That Tells the Story: a conversation guide.
-Edited by Christopher R. Brewer.
+‘Foreword’.
+In Art That Tells the Story: A Conversation Guide, edited by Christopher R. Brewer, 2–5.
 Grand Rapids: Gospel through Shared Experience, 2013.

 ‘Mission and the Priesthood of Christ’.
 Candour 7 (May 2013), 7–11. [pdf]